Pace Of German Emissions Cuts Slows In 2024: Study - UrduPoint

 Agora Energiewende said that 2023's sharp drop was largely attributable to a slowdown in Germany's ailing industrial sector, where emissions fell 12 percent, and not to long-term changes in production methods.

-This seems to be borne out by the latest figures; with the economy predicted not to have shrunk by as much as it did in 2023, industrial emissions have dragged down the overall picture.
+This seems to be borne out by the latest figures; with the German economy predicted to have shrunk less rapidly in 2024, sustained industrial emissions have dragged down the overall picture.

 Agora Energiewende noted that "in contrast to the electricity sector, no structural progress was visible in industry, building use and transport".